“Putting all of your eggs in one career basket isn’t a smart bet for either your livelihood or your happiness.”

 3. Managers Take Care of Everything

-Most professionals who have managers devote abundant energy to marketing themselves and building their audiences.
-Only elite performers who garner jumbo concert fees can retain managers who handle the bulk of their affairs.
+Except for a few superstars, professional musicians who have managers devote abundant energy to marketing themselves and building their audiences.
+Only elite performers who garner jumbo concert fees can retain managers who handle the bulk of their professional affairs.

-In reality, musicians typically can’t attract interest from management firms until they accrue large followings and earn sizable fees on their own, which means that all aspiring performers need entrepreneurial skills.
+In reality, musicians typically can’t attract interest from management firms until they accrue large followings and earn sizable fees on their own, which means that all independent performers need entrepreneurial skills.

-4. Entering Competitions is Crucial to Getting Ahead
+4. Winning Competitions is Crucial to Getting Ahead

 Only the most prestigious contests, such as the Van Cliburn Piano Competition, have the potential to propel winners to significance.
 Still, there’s little chance that any one performer will triumph at such international events.

-With less-renowned contests, winning seldom brings much in the way of career benefits unless the winners take the initiative to leverage the exposure they receive to book their own concerts and build relationships with listeners.
+With less-renowned contests, winning seldom brings much in the way of long-term career benefits unless the winners take the initiative to leverage the exposure they receive to book their own concerts and build relationships with listeners and concert presenters.
 Yes, entrepreneurship again.

-Instead of entering one competition after another, young artists can better spur their careers by performing innovative programs for diverse audiences – growing their fan bases in the process – and entering a few well-chosen competitions.
+Instead of entering one competition after another, most young artists can better spur their careers by performing innovative programs for diverse audiences – growing their fan bases in the process – and entering a few well-chosen competitions.

 5. Career Development Education Isn’t Appropriate for Undergraduates

-It takes years for us to amass distinctive repertoires, form compelling artistic personalities, cultivate stage presence, pinpoint career interests, and understand how the music world functions.
+It takes years for performers to amass distinctive repertoires, form compelling artistic personalities, cultivate stage presence, pinpoint career interests, and understand how the music industry functions.

-When students don’t incrementally craft artistic visions and gain career know-how, by the time they become musically advanced enough to work, they typically lack the wherewithal to launch out on their own.
+When students don’t incrementally craft artistic visions and gain career know-how, by the time they become musically advanced enough to work professionally, they typically lack the wherewithal to launch out on their own.

 6. Earning a Doctorate Qualifies Musicians to Teach in Higher Education

 Would-be faculty additionally need successful track records as artists, innovators, educators, leaders, recruiters of students, tech users and more, as I spell out in my article, Applying for Faculty Positions.

-7. Conservatory & College Curricula Prepare Students for Professional Careers
+7. Curricula Prepare Graduates for Today’s Professional Careers